-Co-founded by Clare Conville and Patrick Walsh in 2000, Conville & Walsh is a major global literary agency, whose headquarters are in the UK.
+Co-founded by Clare Conville and Patrick Walsh in 2000, Conville & Walsh is one of the best literary agencies in the world, whose headquarters are in the UK.
 The agency is highly experienced in both commercial and literary fiction, and has capabilities to represent all types of books including nonfiction.
 Conville & Walsh has worked on behalf of numerous bestselling and award-winning authors who come from different walks of life.
 Agents at Conville & Walsh can assist authors in producing the best possible book, along with representation across various types of media, and selling of rights into international markets and in different languages.

 Submissions information: http://www.convilleandwalsh.com/index.php/literary/submissions